othyn/DateStrings/README.md

 ### day

-A helpful accessor for getting the day from the `Date`.
+A helpful computed property for getting the day from the `Date`.

 ```swift
 let date = Date(fromString: "2007-06-29")